-Placing everything in a single location—such as Lucid—makes it easier to identify duplicate information and determine which files are correct and which can be archived or deleted.
+Placing everything in a single location—such as the Lucid Visual Collaboration Platform—makes it easier to identify duplicate information and determine which files are correct and which can be archived or deleted.
 In addition, it’s easier to identify and store previous versions so you can access them if needed.

-Lucid is cloud-based, which means all of your information is real-time and accessible by your entire team.
-We’ve compiled a list of tips and features to help you get the most out of Lucid and make it your single source of truth.
+Lucid products are cloud-based, which means all of your information is real-time and accessible by your entire team.
+We’ve compiled a list of tips and features to help you get the most out of the Lucid Visual Collaboration Platform and make it your single source of truth.

-Tips to make Lucid your single source of truth
+Tips to make the Lucid Visual Collaboration Platform your single source of truth

-You might already think of Lucid as a single source of truth, a place where you and your team can go to find up-to-date documentation of your company’s processes, working sessions, cloud environments, and more.
+You might already think of the Lucid Visual Collaboration Platform as a single source of truth, a place where you and your team can go to find up-to-date documentation of your company’s processes, working sessions, cloud environments, and more.
 That being said, here are some features that will help you take things a step further.

 Comments and @mentions

 While emails and direct messages are great for certain follow-up conversations, there’s no need to drag discussions about your Lucidchart, Lucidspark, or Lucidscale documents out of context.